 - Injury to the nerves at the needle puncture site

 - Kidney damage from the dye

-Angiography - aorta; Aortography; Abdominal aorta angiogram; Aortic arteriogram
+Angiography - aorta; Aortography; Abdominal aorta angiogram; Aortic arteriogram; Aneurysm - aortic arteriogram

-Fattori R, Lovato L. The thortic aortica.
+Fattori R, Lovato L. The thortic aortica: diagnostic aspects.
 In: Adam A, Dixon AK, Gillard JH, Schaefer-Prokop CM, eds.
 Grainger & Allison's Diagnostic Radiology: A Textbook of Medical Imaging.
 6th ed.
-New York, NY: Churchill Livingstone; 2014:chap 24.
+Philadelphia, PA: Elsevier Churchill Livingstone; 2014:chap 24.

 Jackson JE, Meaney JFM.
 Angiography: principles, techniques and complications.
 In: Adam A, Dixon AK, Gillard JH, Schaefer-Prokop CM, eds.
 Grainger & Allison's Diagnostic Radiology: A Textbook of Medical Imaging.
 6th ed.
 Philadelphia, PA: Elsevier Churchill Livingstone; 2014:chap 84.

 Kaufman JA.
 Fundamentals of angiography.
 In: Kaufman JA, Lee MJ, eds.
 Vascular and Interventional Radiology: The Requisites.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 2.

 Review Date 11/11/2016